brightcoast/DevOpsFor/DevOps4NonDevs/presentation.md

 ---

-#And now, another meme.
+#And now, an amusing meme.

 .col-6[
 .responsive[![Define DevOps](images/DefineDevOps.png)]]

 ???
-DevOps - not a straight forward "product"/"thing"
+DevOps - slightly nebulous; not a straight forward "product"/"thing" (although some vendors will sell you "one")
-* First use - Name of a conference presentation
 * Cultural component - improving communications and shared goals across the software development lifecycle
 * Lean component - continuous improvement
 * Automation and tools - robots!

-So lets hold off on "What is it" and go to...
+So lets hold off on "What is it" and go to...why?

 ---

 # Why is DevOps?
 ### Roots - merging Developers and Operations work

+#### What does each group do?

+--
 .col-6[
 * Devs - provide the code
    * User Interface (UI/UX)